Our site engineers only need to inspect external drains and do not need to enter your house or meet with anyone.

 It’s really important that you stay on the right side of the law as far as drainage systems go, because not adhering to the regulations isn’t only potentially bad for the environment, it can also land you in trouble with your Local Authority and/or the Environment Agency.

-They have the authority to test any off mains drainage system they think might be causing a problem, and can take action against you if they find any issues.
+They have the authority to test any off mains drainage system they think might be causing a problem, and can take action against you if they find any issues which remain unresolved.

 Understanding regulations can be a challenge at the best of times, particularly when they relate to drainage systems which sit out of sight underground.